IT Duel 2017: "Battle of the Bots - Hexagon" Creation of the Game - Part 2 - DigitalOcean Droplets and Dokku Setup

-Creating the templates of bots
+Creating the bot templates

-Despite all the simplicity of the Dokku deploy, when writing an application it is necessary to consider some nuances - stateless ideology, parameterization of the application through environment variables, etc. Players should focus on the game logic, not on infrastructure - we will help them with this!
+Despite all the simplicity of the Dokku deploy, when writing an application it is necessary to consider some nuances - stateless ideology, application configuration through environment variables, etc. Players should focus on the game logic, not on infrastructure - we will help them with this!
 Everything is simple here - on every target language and in the shortest way, we write an application that meets the following requirements:

 - correct responses to all requests of the game server;